 Goodwin’s welding school offers a 24-credit certificate program in welding technology, which will give you the technical training and hands-on experience you need to land a successful career.
 You will gain practical training in shielded metal arc welding, gas metal arc welding, thermal cutting, and more.
 You will also learn directly on our CNC plasma table, our virtual reality welding machine, and our innovative, state-of-the-art Bluco table.
 All this, and our welding program is shorter in length (and less expensive) than other welding schools.

 Start your journey towards a welding career today.
+See our video for three reasons welding is a hot career choice.
 Learn more by calling Goodwin College at 800-889-3282.

 Goodwin College is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin College was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.